Fred Norris: Early life

-Fred Norris is the son of Valija Kronberg and Henry Nukis who were Latvian immigrants.
-Fred was raised in Manchester, Connecticut.
-By the time Fred, the second of two sons, was born, his parents' marriage was already troubled.
-His biological father left home when Fred was five, but those first few years were turbulent.
-"There was always tension and rage," Norris remembers.
-"My father had an alcohol problem.
+Fred Norris was born the second of two sons to Valija Kronberg and Henry Nukis who were Latvian immigrants that settled in Manchester, Connecticut.
+He had a turbulent home life with his father who left the family when Norris was five-years-old.
+"There was always tension and rage, [...]
+My father had an alcohol problem.
 When Dad came home, you hid in the closet because there was always something going on you'd rather not be a part of."
 Fred spent most of his early childhood alone.
-When his older brother, Robert, wasn't using Fred as a human punching bag, the brother wanted nothing to do with him.
-So Fred would escape by reading books, taking long bicycle rides, or watching many afternoon TV reruns (whence came his encyclopedic knowledge of classic fifties TV).
-"I'd like to state for the record that every person on this show of Howard's, even Robin, at least had a father figure to guide them," he says.
-"Me, I was on my own."
+His older brother, Robert, was also reported to be abusive.
+Fred would escape his trauma by reading books, taking long bicycle rides, or watching many afternoon TV reruns which developed into an encyclopedic knowledge of classic fifties TV.
+He once had spoken on-air, "I'd like to state for the record that every person on this show of Howard's, even Robin, at least had a father figure to guide them, [...]
+Me, I was on my own."

 Despite the lack of guidance, Norris managed to navigate his adolescence without major incident.
-When Norris was 13, his mother married his stepfather, Lewis Norris, a cabinet maker, whom Norris credits with finally making his mother happy and, unlike his own father, his stepfather generally treated Norris with respect.
+When Norris was 13, his mother married his stepfather, Lewis Norris, a cabinet maker, whom Norris credits with finally making his mother happy, and who generally treated him with respect.
 Around this time, he began playing guitar.

 Career

 A college student at the time, Norris first met Howard Stern while working the overnight shifts at WCCC, an AM and FM radio station in Hartford, Connecticut in the spring of 1979.
-He continued at WCCC after Stern's departure; though left the station in early 1981 to take a job at WAQY-FM in Springfield, Massachusetts.
+He continued at WCCC after Stern's departure; though he left the station in early 1981 to take a job at WAQY-FM in Springfield, Massachusetts.

 When Stern became a ratings hit at WWDC in Washington, D.C. that year, he was able to use his success as leverage to persuade the station to hire Norris, who started as the producer on Stern's show in October 1981.
 He later moved with Stern to New York to work at WNBC in September 1982, and has been with the show ever since.